 Kathy is presented as low class.
 She has red hair, wears colourful 60s clothes, and is clearly besotted with Jimi.
 However she smokes, likes to drink and smokes dope too in the film.
 She is more presented as just representative of ‘that type of girl for that specific time’ – a general portrayal more than a particular character – I did not get an autobiographical sense of her in the film and there is very little back story on her.
 She is a rather two dimensional character.

 There is a scene at a club where Jimi’s performance is stalled due to bad tuning; Kathy gets on a pay phone to someone and when he sees this, while in this ‘non-performance” circumstance, he freaks, grabs the phone and viciously hits her on the temple.
 This results in an ambulance to the hospital scene eventually with the both of them in the hospital room.
 His contrition is serious while his ability to be sincere and accepted as such is bruised by the reality of the episode.
 Their closeness is both enhanced and jeopardized.
+(Absolute invention KE)

 That doesn’t sit well with her and we as the audience are interested in this turn; why not take her?
 What has happened?
 The film ends.
 It does not quite make sense.
 The relationship survives after all.

 Kathy’s character is not un-sympathetic to the audience.
 We like her, we believe she likes Jimi for more than the mere physical attraction; that there is a person there and this person cares for this other person — and he her.
+However, the story makes it clear that she is possibly masochistic in her relationship and hints at prescription drug use.

 One interesting scene is with a black political activist (This must be Michael X. KE)

 Jimi and Kathy were together and there was another girl there too – a black girl who brought some drugs to the scene, hung with Jimi and introduced him to the black activist, who was politically astute – where black power/black politics are concerned.
 They rolled and smoked a joint and this man (and girl) tried to influence Jimi to be more of a black role model, as they pointed out reviews for white rockers were positive in tone and language while those for Jimi and other black artists were negative, racist and used more primitive, darker language – with a more ‘dangerous’ perspective.
 Jimi refuses and rebukes them stating he just wants to make good music.
 He and Kathy then leave.
+(Toronto screening report).
+The LA screening report is that Kathy is not present in this scene.

-What can we make of this review?
+What can we make of these reports?

 In my opinion the writer has taken scenes from my book “Through Gypsy Eyes” and twisted the facts to fit his own warped agenda.